pageboard/client/packages/elements-gallery/README.md

 The gallery element for pageboard.

+Provides:
+- portfolio
+- carousel
+- mirroring between portfolio, carousel, and medialist (which should be provided by core elements).
-Provides portfolio, carousel, and list with sort/filter, a menu to navigate between them, and synchronization of their elements.
+- a menu to navigate between those three mirror elements